 Our multidisciplinary team developed concurrent plans supporting two separate project phases.
-For the first phase of this project, we oversaw the rapid implementation of safety features along the Pike/Pine corridor, including the introduction of interim protected bike lanes and the addition of nearly 4,000 square feet of public, pedestrian space in the heart of the City.
-The second phase is looking at longer-term revisions that will make the corridor an even better place to work, shop, and relax.
-This phase involves a more extensive streetscape transformation to improve aesthetics and the overall user experience with updated sidewalks, transit stops, and permanent bikeways.
+For the first phase of this project, Toole Design oversaw the rapid implementation of safety features along the Pike/Pine corridor, including the introduction of interim protected bike lanes and the addition of nearly 4,000 square feet of public, pedestrian space in the heart of the city.
+This proof of concept, completed in 2018, allowed the public to experience the street space reallocation benefits before investing in the larger second phase.

 The second phase of the project involved significant civil reconstruction to enhance the corridor and make it a more enjoyable place to work, shop, and relax.
 This phase included the development of full construction plans, specifications, and estimates for extensive changes to the streetscape, including permanent bikeways, sidewalks, signal upgrades, and urban design elements that contribute to a pleasant and welcoming public space.
 These improvements include new trees and enhanced planter areas, improved lighting, a section of a flexible curbless street near Pike Place Market, landscaped protected bike lanes, artistic railings, and improvements to the bridges over Interstate 5.

 The curbless street near Pike Place Market serves as a gateway to both the Market and the waterfront, and it provides a gathering space outside retail businesses.
 The redesign prioritizes pedestrians and allows for scheduled events and gatherings.
 It also includes decorative paving, new trees and plantings, tactile wayfinding bands, more visible and accessible crosswalks, and a single lane for local vehicle access.